EspressoSystems/espresso-sequencer/doc/upgrades.md

 }
 ```

+Hotshot provides two modes for upgrades: view-based and time-based.

+View-based parameters allow nodes to vote and propose an upgrade based on the current node's view, while time-based parameters use Unix timestamps for the same purpose.

-These parameters are fetched from the genesis TOML file and set in Hotshot config:
+To simplify configuration, these parameters are fetched from the genesis TOML file and set in the Hotshot config.
+The TOML file can include either view-based parameters or time-based parameters, but not both.
+Furthermore, The start and stop voting parameters for both time-based and view-based upgrades are optional.
+Start parameter is set 0 so that voting begins as soon as node is started  while the stop parameter is set to a maximum value so that the nodes keep voting until enough votes are collected.

+View based:
 - **start_voting_view:**  view at which voting for the upgrade proposal starts.
-In our implementation, this is set to 1 so that voting is enabled as soon as the node is started.
 - **stop_voting_view:**  view at which voting for the upgrade proposal stops.
 To disable an upgrade, set this parameter to 0 or ensure `stop_voting_view` is less than `start_voting_view`.
 - **start_proposing_view:** the earliest view in which the node can propose an upgrade.
 This should be set to when an upgrade is intended.
 If the current view > `start_proposing_view`, the node will send out an `UpgradeProposal`.
 - **stop_proposing_view:** view after which the node stops proposing an upgrade.
 If the upgrade proposal fails and the current view > stop_proposing_view then the upgrade is never proposed again.

+Time based:
+- **start_voting_time:**  UNIX timestamp at which voting for the upgrade proposal starts.
+- **stop_voting_time:**  UNIX timestamp at which voting for the upgrade proposal stops.
+- **start_proposing_time:** the earliest UNIX timestamnp in which the node can propose an upgrade.
+- **stop_proposing_time:** UNIX timestamp after which the node stops proposing an upgrade.

-The window between `start_proposing_view` and `stop_proposing_view` should provide sufficient time for nodes to continue proposing the upgrade until successful.
+The window between `start_proposing_view/time` and `stop_proposing_view/time` should provide sufficient time for nodes to continue proposing the upgrade until successful.

 Ensure that the `ESPRESSO_SEQUENCER_GENESIS_FILE` environment variable is defined to point to the path of the genesis TOML file.
 For an example with upgrades enabled, refer to [`data/genesis/demo.toml`](../data/genesis/demo.toml).

-Note: We currently support only chain config upgrade.
 ### Example TOML Configuration

 ```toml